There is no denying that practising medicine can be challenging and professionals are exposed to unique circumstances and stressors.

 Trainees4Trainees is a Thames Valley trainee-led project with the aim to facilitate Peer Support Groups by trainees, for trainees.

 Details of the group

-Online via Zoom video
+Online via video conference

-Approx 10 participants per group
+Up to about 10 participants per group

 Participants will usually be from the same training programme